NKSHSP07/FirstRepo/README.md

 # FirstRepo
-This repository is being created for learning purpose
+This repository is being created for learning purpose.